Ovarian Cysts

 - Watchful waiting: Monitoring the cyst's changes through repeat ultrasound exams.

-- Surgery: Considered for large cysts causing symptoms or if cancer is suspected.
+- Surgery: Considered for large cysts causing symptoms.

 Surgical procedures: